 Adromischus mucronatus, Cotyledon alternans, Cotyledon maculata

-Adromischus maculatus is a low-growing, perennial leaf-succulent, forming small clusters or mats.
-The stem is very short, somewhat woody, decumbent to prostrate and up to 6 inches (15 cm) long.
-The leaves are up to 3 inches (7.5 cm) long and up to 1.4 inches (35 cm) wide, rounded, usually wedge-shaped and with horny margin all round the leaf.
-They are glossy, green, grey-green to gray-brown, sometimes almost scarlet from the sun rays and with or without dark purple spots.
+Adromischus maculatus is a low-growing leaf-succulent that forms small clusters or mats.
+Stems are very short, somewhat woody, decumbent to prostrate, and up to 6 inches (15 cm) long.
+Leaves are rounded, usually wedge-shaped with horny margin all around the leaf, up to 3 inches (7.5 cm) long and up to 1.4 inches (35 cm) wide.
+They are glossy green, grey-green to gray-brown, sometimes almost scarlet from the sun rays and with or without dark purple spots.
 The young plants are often without spots.
-The flowers are tubular and pale yellowish green in color.
+Flowers are tubular and pale yellowish-green.

 How to Grow and Care